 Complaints concerning attendance policies and matters of a purely academic nature shall be adjudicated through the office of the Vice President of Academic and Student Affairs.

-Allegations of sexual harassment should be brought to the Title IX Coordinator, Laura LeMien at (603) 366-5211 for counseling, advice or to submit a complaint.
+Allegations of sexual harassment should be brought to the Title IX Coordinator, Laura LeMien at (603) 366-5211.
+Contact Laura for counseling, advice, or to submit a complaint.

-Information on student disciplinary appeals students should review the Student Code of Conduct in the LRCC Student Handbook.
+For information on student disciplinary appeals, review the Student Code of Conduct in the LRCC Student Handbook.
 Information on how to file a complaint about LRCC to the NH Department of Education Division of Higher Education may be found at: NH Department of Education, Division of Educator Support and Higher Education – Higher Education Commission

 Family Educational Rights and Privacy Act (FERPA)